Costume-Con 39 Vaccination and Pandemic Policy

 - Vaccination series must be completed at least 2 (two) weeks prior to the start of the convention.

 - Accepted documentation includes your vaccination card or a photo of the card, a letter from your state health department, or an electronic verification (i.e., the CDPH Smart Health Card).

 - Photo ID that matches the name on the vaccination documentation will be required at badge pick-up.

-- Masks should be worn in all public areas of the hotel, except when actively eating.
+- Masks should be worn in all convention spaces, and are recommended in public areas of the hotel.
+Exceptions include: